What is stevia anyways?

 I purchased one of the smaller stevia containers (about a 3 oz size) and then refill it with stevia from the 1 pound size.
 Alternatively, you can of course find some other small container to hold your stevia.
 This is the first brand of stevia I bought and it happened to be the right size for everyday use.
 (If you choose to buy it, I hope the container is still the same size as it was years ago:).)

 1 scoop of stevia extract (1/32 tsp) = 2 Tbsp sugar

 Typically I assume 1 scoop of stevia equals 2 Tablespoons of sugar.

 But that will depend on the type of stevia you use.
 I have found that the strengths really vary from brand to brand.

 Same goes for the liquid drops.
 I've found it hard to find a “one size fits all” chart to depend on so I recommend you use stevia “to taste” in your recipes and then keep track of what you like.
 I use NuNaturals all the time in my recipes so if you are using recipes from my blog, you will know that that brand will work.

 NOTE: If you are using powdered green stevia, then that is a different story.
 In that case, substitute 1 T ground green stevia for every 1 cup sugar.

 Perhaps I can figure something out to share in the future, but for now this is how I am using stevia in recipes that don't call for it.

 So–what do you think?

-I hope that helps you figure out how to use this super sweet, all natural alternative sweetener and that it makes it easier for you to use it in your family should you need and/or choose to do so.
+I hope that helped you t0 answer the question “what is stevia” as well as to learn how to use stevia, and that this made it easier for you to use it for your family should you need and/or choose to do so.